theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/knowledge-base/authentication-via-azure-ad-with-azure-storage.md

 description: Authentication via Azure Active Directory for Azure Storage
 ---

-The following article shows how to connect to the Azure Storage destination using Authentication via Azure Active Directory.<br>
+The following article shows how to connect to the Azure Storage destination using Authentication via Azure Active Directory.
 The article leads you through the following process:

 1. Register a new app with your Azure AD tenant.